privacycoop/cns-commons/README.md

 **Short Outline of the Solution:**

 1. The Grammar of Consent--what it is we are actually trying to solve.
-  1. Singular Subject--a Person, Place, or Thing
+  a.
+Singular Subject--a Person, Place, or Thing
-  2. Compound Predicate--one to many combinations of a Business (or Gov Agency), a Legal Use of Data (sometimes called a "Program"--we know...we wish lawyers hadn't picked that word), and a Jurisdiction.
+  b.
+Compound Predicate--one to many combinations of a Business (or Gov Agency), a Legal Use of Data (sometimes called a "Program"--we know...we wish lawyers hadn't picked that word), and a Jurisdiction.
 This can be a single X+Y+Z or an array of [xyz1, xyz2, etc].
 2. Building the Self Sovereign Consent (SSC) DNA Bitmap.
-  1. Put the X + Y on a two dimensional plane and understand its properties and attributes and how they work.
+  a.
+Put the X + Y on a two dimensional plane and understand its properties and attributes and how they work.
-    1. Need for standardized business/gov agency ledger additions.
-There are competing standards that can be considered.
-    2. Also similar need for Program ledger additions.
+    i.
+Need for standardized business/gov agency ledger additions.
+There are competing standards that can be considered. ii.
+Also similar need for Program ledger additions.
-  2. Replicate the X+Y into various copies on a Z axis and modify their default setting for a single jurisdiction per layer.
+  b.
+Replicate the X+Y into various copies on a Z axis and modify their default setting for a single jurisdiction per layer.
 3. SSC DNA Bitmap Consent Resolution.
 How the Bitmap resolves singular, complex, compound, or complex/compound requests in any language and in any technology.
   1. 3D drill down into one Z axis intersection to see how we arrive very quickly at a "0 or 1" response.
 4. Compression
-  1. Using various native bitmap libraries to minimize not only footprint but also resulting functionality for any technical realization.
+  a.
+Using various native bitmap libraries to minimize not only footprint but also resulting functionality for any technical realization.
-  2. Example: hex code.
+  b.
+Example: hex code.
 5. SSC DNA metadata
-  1. Storage Address
+  a.
+Storage Address
-  2. Assignability
+  b.
+Assignability
-  3. Provisioning
+  c.
+Provisioning
-  4. Relationships
+  d.
+Relationships
-  5. Architectural distribution/deployment
+  e.
+Architectural distribution/deployment
 6. Lazy Provisioning
-  1. How a response can be given even before a user makes their election known.
+  a.
+How a response can be given even before a user makes their election known.
-  2. Living Logs
+  b.
+Living Logs
 7. Consistent Addressability
-  1. Supports all use cases from transactional to Big Data in a decentralized + cacheable distribution.
+  a.
+Supports all use cases from transactional to Big Data in a decentralized + cacheable distribution.
-  2. Browser
+  b.
+Browser
-  3. Apps in a Browser
+  c.
+Apps in a Browser
-  4. Big Data
+  d.
+Big Data
-  5. 3rd Party Use of Data
+  e.
+3rd Party Use of Data
-  6. Compound/Complex use of Data
+  f.
+Compound/Complex use of Data
-  7. Contract Snippets
+  g.
+Contract Snippets
-  8. Masks (bitmasks)
+  h.
+Masks (bitmasks)
 8. The Pointer - a focus of additional standardization work in W3C
-  1. Open for interpretation and even supports existing IP claims, etc.
+  a.
+Open for interpretation and even supports existing IP claims, etc.
-  2. Prependability
+  b.
+Prependability
-  3. Pointer Resolution Rules
+  c.
+Pointer Resolution Rules
-  4. Referential Integrity
+  d.
+Referential Integrity
-  5. Organization Identifier
+  e.
+Organization Identifier
-  6. Privacy String--competing standards need to be considered.
+  f.
+Privacy String--competing standards need to be considered.
-  7. Optional Subject ID
+  g.
+Optional Subject ID
 9. Pointer Resolution Rules, a subcomponent of the pointer, can be singular, compound, complex, or compound/complex.
-  1. Puts customization in the hands of those legally on the hook to adhere to regulations for their particular use.
+  a.
+Puts customization in the hands of those legally on the hook to adhere to regulations for their particular use.
-  2. Can handle crazy corner cases.
+  b.
+Can handle crazy corner cases.
 10. Standardized updates
-  1. Low threshold for changing 1 to 0.
+  a.
+Low threshold for changing 1 to 0.
-  2. High threshold for changing 0 to 1.
+  b.
+High threshold for changing 0 to 1.
-  3. Supports externality of Affirmative Express Consent.
+  c.
+Supports externality of Affirmative Express Consent.
-  4. Supports Authorized Agency.
+  d.
+Supports Authorized Agency.
 11. Proposed re-purposing of DNS server open-source code and architecture
 12. Supports platforms below and products above the marketplace
-  1. A role for SSI
+  a.
+A role for SSI
-  2. A role for Blockchain
+  b.
+A role for Blockchain
-  3. A role for AuthN+AuthZ
+  c.
+A role for AuthN+AuthZ
 13. Potentially removes the data plane from simple tech stack